 The main idea of participatory budgeting is to involve community residents in the process of the city or region governance, and to use the element of the discussions at this point, that is, the discussions in a wide range of the community members who are "the experts in their field", know their needs and join the conversation about the community priorities with a view to the public welfare.
-This openness and the desire to involve residents are not the goals in itself: all of this should lead to the efficient use of local budget funds and establishment of the relationships with the local community.
-The properly planned and implemented process of participatory budgeting has the potential to become the instrument through which residents could feel the actual joint responsibility for the life of their communities, as well as via which they will "practise" the cooperation for their benefit (developing projects, conducting debates/discussions and, as a consequence, mobilizing the efforts to make a responsible selection of the projects to be implemented in the future).
+This openness and the desire to involve residents are not the goal in itself: all of this should lead to the efficient use of local budget funds and establishment of the relationships with the local community.
+The properly planned and implemented process of participatory budgeting has the potential to become the instrument through which residents could feel the actual joint responsibility for the life of their communities, as well as via which they will "practise" the cooperation for their benefit.